 ATJI connects students to public interest and social justice opportunities, which include Partnership Projects.
 Partnership Projects are developed and organized by ATJI in collaboration with a community partner to offer students a social justice opportunity that builds legal and leadership skills while helping to advance the community partner's equal justice work.
 Current Partnership Projects include:

-- Foreclosure Mediation Outreach Program: Through a credit-bearing practicum class and short-term volunteer opportunities during the academic year as well as an unpaid summer intership, students learn about the foreclosure process and remedies for foreclosure prevention including mortgage mediation.
-FMOP students work on mortgage mediation cases with the Northwest Justice Project and other local community organiziations and do legal education and outreach to distressed homeowners.
+Foreclosure Mediation Outreach Program: Through a credit-bearing practicum class and short-term volunteer opportunities during the academic year as well as an unpaid summer internship, students learn about the foreclosure process and remedies for foreclosure prevention including mortgage mediation.
+FMOP students work on mortgage mediation cases with the Northwest Justice Project and other local community organizations and do legal education and outreach to distressed homeowners.

-- Seattle University Youth Initiative: Students can get involved with the larger university's Youth Initiative focused on the neighborhood surrounding SU.
-The Juvenile Justice Project and Seattle Youth Traffic Court help children and families in the local community succeed.
+Seattle University Youth Initiative: Students can get involved with the larger university's Youth Initiative focused on the neighborhood surrounding SU.
+The Juvenile Justice Project and Seattle Youth Traffic Court help are two ways for law students to get involved.